Recognize the signs or symptoms of depression.

 Again, as with the other symptoms of depression, everyone has bad days or even weeks.
-These should only be considered as indications of depression if they are persistent or if you notice you are exhibiting more than one symptom for an extended period of time.
+These should only be considered indications of depression if they are persistent or if you notice you are exhibiting more than one symptom for an extended period of time.
 You are allowed to have off days, it all depends on whether or not you pull yourself out of it.

 Ready To Take The First Step?
 Let Us Help You Overcome Your Depression!

 Depression is a complex condition, and advanced cases can actually be a severe health risk.
 If you begin to recognize the signs and symptoms of depression in yourself or a loved one, it’s important to seek help from a professional as soon as possible!
-The specialists at Hello My Psychiatrist are standing by to help you make the first step towards recovery, call or book an appointment online to learn more about what treatment method is the best one for you!
+The specialists at Hello My Psychiatrist are standing by to help you make the first step toward recovery, call or book an appointment online to learn more about what treatment method for depression is the best one for you!